 - Select the app you wish to unhide

 What Are Common Android Phone Spy App File Names

-If you notice any of these file names, then your device has been hacked, and a spy app has been installed.
-All of the above spy apps can be installed on non-rooted Androids.
-They also offer comprehensive tracking and can spy on your browser history, texts, call logs, social media private messages (Instagram, WhatsApp, Telegram, Facebook, TikTok), and even track your location.
-Don’t worry, just use one of our removal methods to quickly delete it from your Android phone.
+If you notice any of these file names, then your device has probably been hacked, and a spy app has been installed.
+However, before deleting, make sure that it’s actually not a system app – a quick Google Search of the suspicious file name should do the trick.
+Once you confirm that it’s spyware, just use one of our removal methods above to quickly delete it from your Android phone.

 Luckily, it is very easy to remove a spy app from Android.
 You can perform a factory reset, enable Google Play Protect, or use a specialized spyware removal tool like Bitdefender.
 Up to 80% of internet users have devices affected by spyware, protect yourself today and quickly rid your device of any malicious apps!